Bhavyapratap0001/SOULSCRIPT/README.md

 ## 6. Contributing

 Contributions are welcome!
-If you'd like to improve DayBook, please follow these steps:
+If you'd like to improve SoulScript, please follow these steps:

 1. Fork the repository.
 2. Create a new branch: